Math

 One of the things teachers often struggle with is the idea of teaching small groups.
 Even if a teacher knows exactly what to do within the groups, there is the lingering question of “What are the other students doing while I am meeting with small groups?”. ...

-Teachers are always looking for ways for their students to practice math skills.
-Math puzzles are a great option because they are engaging, independent, self-correcting, and easy to prep.
-What are Math Puzzles Math puzzles are a hands on option for students to...
+Teachers are always looking for hands-on ways for their students to practice math skills.
+Printable math puzzles for 2nd grade are a great option because they are engaging, independent, self-correcting, and easy to prep.
+We've got a math puzzle for every 2nd...

 CUBES Math Strategy